Cushing Field

-Cushing Field is a privately owned, public use airport located 2 miles southwest of Newark, Illinois, United States.
+Cushing Field (FAA LID: 0C8) is a privately owned, public use airport located 2 miles southwest of Newark, Illinois, United States.
 In 2019, the airport received the Illinois Airport of the Year Award in the "Privately Owned/Public Use" category.

 Facilities

 The airport has one runway, a turf surface measuring 2831 x 180 ft (863 x 55 m).

 The airport has an FBO offering a lounge, snooze rooms, snacks, and a courtesy car.
 No fuel is offered at the airport, but it does offer aircraft rental, flight training, and aircraft maintenance.

 Aircraft

 For the 12-month period ending July 31, 2021, the airport averaged 33 aircraft operations per day, or 12,000 per year.
 This was entirely general aviation.
 For that same time period, there were 66 aircraft based on the field: 50 ultralights and 16 airplanes, of which 15 were single-engine and 1 was multi-engine.